Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 ### Install Open MPI

-Only needed if Rmpi needs to be installed from source!
-This should not be the case if the Rmpi binary for Mac is available on CRAN.
+This is needed to install CRAN package Rmpi from source (unfortunately no Mac binary is available on CRAN).

 Install with:

-    brew install open-mpi  # takes between 15-20 min
+    brew install open-mpi

+Notes:
+- This will install many deps: gmp, isl, mpfr, libmpc, gcc, hwloc and libevent
+- During installation of gcc, you might see the following error:
+    ```
+    Error: The `brew link` step did not complete successfully
+    The formula built, but is not symlinked into /usr/local
+    Could not symlink bin/gfortran
+    Target /usr/local/bin/gfortran
+    already exists.
+You may want to remove it:
+      rm '/usr/local/bin/gfortran'
+    ```
+  Please ignore it.
+In particular do NOT try to perform any of the suggested actions (e.g. `rm /usr/local/bin/gfortran` or `brew link --overwrite gcc`).

 TESTING: Try to install the Rmpi package *from source*:

-    install.packages("Rmpi", type="source")
+    install.packages("Rmpi", type="source", repos="https://cran.r-project.org")
     library(Rmpi)
     mpi.spawn.Rslaves(nslaves=3)
     mpi.parReplicate(100, mean(rnorm(1000000)))